If you are someone who is traveling through Virginia, there is every reason for you to be extra cautious

 Unlike Virginia, some states fail to consider reckless driving seriously.
 If you happen to be a resident of such states, you will drive through Virginia recklessly under the mistaken belief that reckless driving is not a serious offense in Virginia.

 You are probably unaware as to what is a reckless driving ticket in Virginia.
-Driving in a manner that is dangerous to others is considered reckless driving.
+Operating a vehicle in a manner that is dangerous to others is considered reckless driving.
 The term dangerous is too broad a term for one to understand what exactly it means.

 Acts like passing past an emergency vehicle or a school bus are considered reckless driving.
-Most often, reckless driving offenders are people who have crossed the speed limit by driving more than 20 miles per hour over the speed limit or by driving 80 miles per hour regardless of the posted speed limit.
+Most often, reckless driving offenders are people who have crossed the speed limit by vehicle operating more than 20 miles per hour over the speed limit or by operating a vehicle in 80 miles per hour regardless of the posted speed limit.

 At times when vehicle drivers cause an accident and end up causing significant damage to property, such drivers are also charged with reckless driving.
 In Virginia, the law is stringent and imposes severe penalties for a reckless driving conviction.

 The penalties may be a fine of $2,500 and/or one year in prison.
-Further reckless driving has certain long term consequences that are so severe that you would regret this act of reckless driving for the rest of your life.
+Further rashly operating vehicle has certain long term consequences that are so severe that you would regret this act of reckless driving for the rest of your life.
 Any reckless driving conviction in Virginia results in a permanent criminal record.
 This criminal record may determine some of your most important decisions about your future such as employment, housing, insurance, security clearance, etc.

-At times a reckless driving conviction in Virginia will lead to suspension of driving license.
+At times a reckless driving conviction in Virginia will lead to suspension of operating a vehicle license.
 For reckless driving offenders who are not residents of Virginia, this reckless driving conviction is going to have a negative impact in your own home state.

 Most people in the United States are unaware of the existence of the Interstate Driver License Compact.
 The Interstate Driver License Compact is an agreement under which states have agreed to share data about motorists, traffic violations and licenses suspensions.